Lipová (Děčín District): Geography

 Lipová is located about 29 km northeast of Děčín and 44 km northeast of Ústí nad Labem.
 It lies in the salient region of Šluknov Hook, on the border with Germany.
 It borders the German municipalities of Steinigtwolmsdorf and Sohland an der Spree.
 It is situated in the Lusatian Highlands.
 The highest point of Lipová is the hill Ječný vrch at 502 m above sea level.
-The Liščí Brook springs here and flows across the municipality.
-The village of Lipová lies on the shore of the Zámecký Pond, the second notable pond in the territory is Solandský.
+The brook Liščí potok originates here and flows across the municipality.
+The village of Lipová lies on the shore of the Zámecký Pond; the second notable pond in the municipal territory is Solandský.

 History

-The first written mention of Lipová is from 1344, when the village was owned by the Berka of Dubá family as part of the Tolštejn estate.
+The first written mention of Haňšpach is from 1344, when the village was owned by the Berka of Dubá family as part of the Tolštejn estate.

+In 1948, the name of the municipality was changed from Haňšpach to Lipová.

+Demographics

 Economy

 The municipality suffers from its location in Šluknov Hook at the periphery of the Czech Republic.
 The region has persistently high unemployment rate, low supply of services and poor quality of healthcare.

+Transport

+There are no railways or major roads passing through the municipality.
+On the Czech-German border is the road broder crossing Lipová / Sohland.

 Sights

-The main landmark is the Church of Saints Simon and Jude, built in the Baroque style in 1691–1695.
+The main landmark of Lipová is the Church of Saints Simon and Jude, built in the Baroque style in 1691–1695.
 The tower was added in 1781.

 Lipová Castle was built in 1736–1738.
 Today it is a ruin.
 It is surrounded by a park.